 • Incorporation with social media as well as email marketing

 • Product discounts, reviews, and variations

+This is a big difference between Woocommerce VS Shopify.
 This will be as simple as signing up for the plan you like, select a theme and add the products.
 It is an extensive WYSIWYG solution offering you full control over your navigation, design, and pages.
 They also have an amazing tool to help you come up with business name ideas

 While it provides a lovely theme selection, they do not have as many features as several of the third-party themes.
 Shopify selection of themes are free, and the paid themes cost between $100 and $180.